xyproto/algernon/README.md

 * When using PostgreSQL, the HSTORE key/value type is used (available in PostgreSQL version 9.1 or later).
 * No external dependencies, only pure Go.
 * Requires Go >= 1.19 or a version of GCC/`gccgo` that supports Go 1.19.
+* The Lua implementation used in Algernon (gopherlua) does not support `package.loadlib`.

 Q&A
 ---